-In addition to the resources provided by the NCC Library, students may borrow books, videos and articles from libraries throughout the state and nation by requesting interlibrary loan services.
+In addition to the resources provided by the NCC Library, students may borrow books, videos, and articles from libraries throughout the state and nation by requesting interlibrary loan services.

-Library services include computers, two small-group study/ video viewing rooms, wireless access, internet, a copier/printer (black and white and color), a scanner and a fax machine.
+Library services include computers, two small-group study/ video viewing rooms, wireless internet access, a copier/printer (black and white and color), a scanner and a fax machine.
 Students, faculty and staff may use their ID cards as their library card.
 Library users without a student ID may obtain a library card at the reference desk any time the library is open.

 We proudly supply the academic community with tools for the mind.
-Visit the newly remodeled NCC College Store for all your book, apparel, and accessory needs.
+Visit the NCC College Store for all your book, apparel, and accessory needs.
 The NCC College Store, located just around the corner when you walk through the main entrance of Building A, provides students with all the tools they’ll need to be a student at NCC.
 Northwest Iowa Community College students trust the NCC College Store for new and used textbooks.
 We offer you personalized help in choosing your textbooks for your classes.
-At the NCC College Store you’ll get the exact textbooks selected by your instructors at the most competitive prices…guaranteed!
+At the NCC College Store you’ll get the exact textbooks selected by your instructors at competitive prices!
 The NCC College Store is dedicated to supplying our students with as many used textbooks as possible!
 Stop in or call the College Store for used book availability.

 When purchasing textbooks the student will need their “My Class Schedule”, which can be printed from the student’s account on WebAdvisor.
 The “My Class Schedule” document needs to be presented to the College Store personnel before the student will be allowed to purchase textbooks.
 Textbooks can be purchased with credit card, check, cash or financial aid.
 If using financial aid, you must present your NCC Student ID with your “Class Schedule” to access your financial aid account.
 Financial aid can also be used to purchase office supplies, flash drives, backpacks and any other items needed for your courses.

 Your NCC College Store has more than just books.
-We have NCC sweatshirts, t-shirts, pants, hats, chap stick, tissues, cough drops, nursing supplies, stamps, safety glasses, school supplies, book bags, mugs, NCC novelty items, gift certificates, wireless mice, ear buds, headphones, I-Pad covers and much more!
+We have NCC sweatshirts, t-shirts, pants, hats, chap stick, tissues, cough drops, nursing supplies, stamps, safety glasses, school supplies, book bags, mugs, NCC novelty items, gift certificates, wireless mice, ear buds, headphones, and much more!